ohir/retarget/README.md

                     redirecting output with eg. `>lib/rtsample.dart`
 ```

 ### License

-Retarget is a tool, not a lib.
-It is dual licensed under CC BY-ND license for all, and under BSD 3-Clause license for companies sponsoring project via Github Sponsors.
+Retarget is a tool, not a library.
+Not much of it can be reused.
+Hence it is dual licensed: under CC BY‑ND license for all, then under BSD 3‑Clause license for companies sponsoring project via Github Sponsors.
 Both licenses text is to be found in the LICENSE file.

+### Support

+If your company is shipping smaller and more robust Flutter apps with `retarget`'s help, please share a one programmer-hour per month to support tool maturing.
+If you are an employee of such a company, please mention up the ladder that whatever a succesful business uses daily is support‑worthy.
+Thank you.